Dr. West's Medicine Show and Junk Band

-Dr. West's Medicine Show and Junk Band was an American psychedelic rock band.
-They were known best for including Norman Greenbaum, and their hit "The Eggplant That Ate Chicago", which reached No. 52 on the Billboard Hot 100 in 1966.
+Dr. West's Medicine Show and Junk Band was a Los Angeles-based American psychedelic rock band.
+They were known best for the inclusion of songwriter and vocalist Norman Greenbaum, and for their hit "The Eggplant That Ate Chicago", which reached No. 52 on the Billboard Hot 100 in 1967.

-The band members were Norman Greenbaum (vocals), Bonnie Zee Wallach (guitar, vocals), Jack Carrington (guitar, vocals, percussion) and Evan Engber (percussion).
+The band members were Greenbaum (vocals), Bonnie Zee Wallach (guitar, vocals), Jack Carrington (guitar, vocals, percussion) and Evan Engber (percussion).